 I can respect we all have our own pregnancy and labor stories and it is so much fun to share our story because we feel like we are sharing this journey.
 The problem is, too often people assume their story is what will happen to someone else.
 With Baby Bear, I had an emergency c-section which is obviously not the norm.
 When my first time pregnant friends ask me for my story, I try to keep a few facts held back.
-I have talked to too many pregnant moms who’s loved ones try to overshare or tell said pregnant person how their journey will go before it even happens.
-I think there is a fine line here that as Moms we need to be careful to respect.
-So as a new Momma Bear, here are the five things I wish people wouldn’t have done/said to me while I was still pregnant.
+I have talked to too many pregnant moms whose loved ones try to overshare or tell said pregnant person how their journey will go before it even happens.
+I think there is a fine line here as Moms we need to be careful to respect.
+So as a new Momma Bear, here are 5 things never to do when talking to pregnant women.

 - “You absolutely have to …” – I can’t exactly pinpoint why this made me so angry when I was pregnant but it just did.
 Don’t tell me what I HAVE to do, all I HAVE to do is have a baby.
 The rest are just details that are for Papa Bear and me to figure out.
 Now, with that said, the doctor had a list of things I had to do so that’s fair.
 I also had people in my life that were telling me things just to be helpful so take this one with a grain of salt.